-The world got a glimpse of it as information was leaked yesterday, but the BMW M2 CS has now been confirmed, and it’s coming to Australia.
+The world got a glimpse of it as information was leaked before its reveal in November, but the BMW M2 CS has since been confirmed, and it’s coming to Australia.
 In fact, if you want one, you’d better get your wallet and head to a dealer quickly.

 The CS is a limited-run variant, though reports of international build limits have yet been unconfirmed by BMW.
-MOTOR has contacted BMW Australia seeking local availability, though pricing is yet to be announced for the variant on our shores.
+MOTOR has however confirmed with BMW Australia that pricing for the BMW M2 CS is $139,900.

-BMW Australia does however report customers have already been placing orders for the M2 CS, with Munich’s local counterpart trying to secure as many units as possible to satisfy M-hungry Aussies.
+BMW Australia also reports customers have already been placing orders for the M2 CS, with Munich’s local counterpart trying to secure as many units as possible to satisfy M-hungry Aussies.
 It's slated to arrive in mid-2020.

-In terms of specification, any Australia-specific details are yet to be released, but we already know the most powerful M2 yet is the final recipient of the S55 twin-turbo straight-six engine, which previously powered M3 and M4.
+In terms of specification, the most powerful M2 yet is the final recipient of the S55 twin-turbo straight-six engine, which previously powered M3 and M4.
 In this guise, the engine produces 331kW and 550Nm, and is set to become the first ‘CS’ spec engine to be mated to a manual transmission.

 Three-pedal purists may also rejoice in the knowledge that even with a manual shifter, the M2 CS is capable of a sprint to 100km/h in just 4.2 seconds.
 With the 7-speed DCT gearbox, a straight 4.0 seconds is BMW’s claim.

 MOTOR feature: M2 CS preview